martinmenten/Website/content/author/admin/_index.md

 #   link = "files/cv.pdf"

 +++
-I am a postdoctoral research fellow at the [Institute of Cancer Research](https://www.icr.ac.uk) in London researching real-time adaptive radiotherapy in the group of [Professor Uwe Oelfke](https://www.icr.ac.uk/our-research/researchers-and-teams/professor-uwe-oelfke).
+I recently joined the [BioMedIA](https://biomedia.doc.ic.ac.uk/) group at [Imperial College London](https://www.imperial.ac.uk/) as a postdoctoral researcher.
+Working together with [Professor Daniel Rueckert](https://www.imperial.ac.uk/people/d.rueckert), I am exploring the use of deep learning to advance the understanding and diagnosis of age-related macular degeneration, the leading cause of blindness in the elderly.

-I recently obtained my PhD in medical physics from the ICR.
-Before that, I studied physics at Heidelberg University, Germany, while completing research projects at the German Cancer Research Center and University of Wisconsin-Madison, USA.
+Previously, I received my PhD in physics from the [Institute of Cancer Research](https://www.icr.ac.uk) in 2018.
+In the team  of [Professor Uwe Oelfke](https://www.icr.ac.uk/our-research/researchers-and-teams/professor-uwe-oelfke), I researched strategies to adapt external beam radiotherapy to anatomical changes in real-time in order to increase cure rates and reduce side effects of cancer treatments.

-Radiotherapy treats cancer by targeted exposure of tumors to ionizing radiation.
-Its effect is often diminished by changes in the patient's anatomy during dose delivery as these may lead to underdosage of the tumor and unwanted irradiation of nearby organs.
-My research focusses on adapting radiotherapy treatments to anatomical changes encountered during dose delivery.
+Before that, I obtained my Master's degree in physics at [Heidelberg University](https://www.uni-heidelberg.de/de) in 2014, while completing research projects at the [German Cancer Research Center](https://www.dkfz.de) and [University of Wisconsin-Madison](https://www.wisc.edu).